lfreist/ipcpp/README.md

 # ipcpp: Interprocess Communication Framework with Dynamic Memory Management

-**ipcpp** is a modern C++23 framework for fast and reliable interprocess communication (IPC).
+**ipcpp** is a multi-platform (Linux and Windows) interprocess communication (IPC) framework written in C++23.
 It simplifies data sharing between processes through event-driven and publish/subscribe patterns, with seamless shared memory management.

+ipcpp main focuses are
+- low latency: shared memory IPC works at < 2µs (from publishing to accessing data!)
+- multi-platform API: When using the default public API, you can use one code base for Windows and Linux (macOS and Android are planned)
+- extensibility: You can implement your own notifier/observer patterns and use them with ipcpp's public API
+- dynamically sized data structures: ipcpp/stl provides a set of standard-C++-like containers that allow dynamically sized data typed in your shared data (the total size of the shared memory is still pre-allocated at runtime and cannot be resized)

 ## Key Features

-- **Event Notification**: Lightweight event-driven communication using Unix domain sockets.
+- **Event Notification**: Lightweight event-driven communication using Unix domain sockets (Linux) or shared memory (Linux and Windows).
 - **Publish/Subscribe**:
     - Shared memory-based communication for real-time data sharing.
-    - Automatic resource management using broadcast publishers and subscribers.
+    - Automatic resource management using publishers and subscribers - no manual allocations/deallocations needed.
 - **Shared Memory Containers**:
     - **`ipcpp::vector`**: A `std::vector`-adopted container for shared memory with dynamic allocations
     - Supports dynamic resizing and efficient cross-process access.